“I was born in Waukegan a long, long time ago. As a matter of fact, our rabbi was an Indian.” –Jack Benny

-School was out when we visited, but here’s a few photos snapped around the building.
+School was out when we visited, but here are a few photos snapped around the building.

 The next place we visited was the Waukegan Historical Society, which is free of charge.
 Please note that they do have hours of operation, so make sure to plan accordingly.
-They have a bed Lincoln slept in, but also Jack Benny’s trunk from his vaudeville days.
+They have a bed Lincoln slept in as wel as Jack Benny’s trunk from his vaudeville days.
 I made sure to take a photo with the trunk.

 Next, we took Sheridan Road going back towards downtown Waukegan, passing by a small monument of about five different stars–each of them honoring a notable person from Waukegan.
 It’s just across from the McDonald’s.
 Here are a few shots of Jack’s star:

 Waukegan has also released a downloadable brochure for self-guided walking tours, relating to all things Benny.

 It is worth noting that Jacky Benny’s birthplace home does not stand anymore, and is now a parking lot.
 However, the house in which he grew up is still around on Clayton Street.
 The home is privately owned today.